hypomodern/rduration/README.md

 ## Copyright

 Copyright (c) 2012 Matt Wilson.
-See LICENSE for details.
+See LICENSE for details, but it's MIT.